Trump wants California to pay back billions for bullet train

 The U.S. Department of Transportation announcement follows through on President Donald Trump's threats to claw back $3.5 billion that the federal government gave to California to build a bullet train between Los Angeles and San Francisco.

-The project has faced cost overruns and years of delays.
-The Trump administration argues that California hasn't provided required matching dollars and can't complete work by a 2022 deadline.
+It's the latest spat between the White House and California.
+Trump earlier in the day linked the emergency declaration lawsuit to the train, noting that California filed the challenge on behalf of 16 states.

-Trump and Gov. Gavin Newsom have sparred over the project on Twitter in recent days, with Trump labeling it the "failed Fast Train project" earlier Tuesday.
+"California, the state that has wasted billions of dollars on their out of control Fast Train, with no hope of completion, seems in charge!" the president tweeted.

-Newsom, a Democrat, and the state transportation agency didn't immediately respond to a request for comment.
+The train project has faced repeated cost overruns and delays since California voters approved it in 2008.
+The Trump administration argued Tuesday that the state hasn't provided required matching dollars and can't complete certain construction work by a 2022 deadline.

 Newsom declared in his first State of the State address last week that he planned to scale back the project and focus immediately on building 171 miles (275 kilometers) of track in central California.
 His office said he still plans to complete the full line, although he said the current plan would cost too much and take too long.